getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Many modern scalable data processing applications (Hadoop, Kafka, Spark) run well on Mesos and you can run them all on the same basic resource pool, along with modern container-packaged applications.
-Mesos is somewhat more heavyweight than the Kubernetes project, but is getting easier and easier to manage thanks to the work of folks like Mesosphere.
+Mesos is somewhat more heavyweight than the Kubernetes project, but is getting easier and easier to manage because of companies like Mesosphere.

 Mesos is currently being
 adapted to incorporate many Kubernetes concepts and to support the